manuelsh/manuelsh.github.io/_posts/2025-07-03-understanding-LLM-from-context-window-pov.md

 ## Consciousness?

-When using very powerful models that can engage in seemingly fluent conversations, it's natural to believe the chatbot responds in an almost human-like way, as if it possesses some sort of consciousness.
-By examining the mechanics just explained, we can see that if any form of consciousness exists, it's fundamentally different from human consciousness.
+When using very powerful models that can engage in seemingly fluent conversations, it's natural to believe the it possesses some sort of consciousness, as the responses are almost human-like.
+By looking at the mechanics just explained, we can see that if any form of consciousness exists, it's fundamentally different from human consciousness.

 First, the LLM's neural network remains static: it doesn't change.
 Therefore, there's no evolution, no new memories are stored within it, and it doesn't remember previous conversations or experiences.
 The model only responds to what's in the current context window.
 It's purely a function of its input: a function in the strict mathematical sense.